Blending and dyeing

 We can blend natural colours to broaden the colour palette from your own herd or to produce a specific shade for a special project.
 You need surprisingly little of a darker shade to dramatically change the colour of a light coloured fleece – just 10% black with white will give a nice silver grey, and once you get to 50%, it will be quite a dark charcoal.
 A touch of brown with light fawn will give a lovely biscuity shade.
 Our favourite is ‘fake’ rose grey – about 20% dark brown and no more than 5% black with white, giving a lovely subtle pinky grey.

-Combining fleeces can also save a little on the processing cost if you can make up a batch of 3kg or more.
+Combining small fleeces can also reduce the amount of fibre lost from very small batches and increase your overall return rate.
 The only rule is that the fleeces should be of a similar fineness and staple length – otherwise, if the fibre separator does its job properly, it will literally separate out the coarser or shorter of the fleeces!

 So there are loads of options before we even go near a dyepot, and there a whole rainbow awaits!
 Although we love using natural plant dyes, this involves such a lot of processes (and therefore costs) that it’s only really suitable for finished yarn, which we use for special weaving projects.
 For fibre, we use acid dyes (the ‘acid’ there just refers to the vinegar that we use to fix the dye), cooked up 500g at a time in large stock pots in the mill kitchen.